ibexa/documentation-user/docs/creating_content_basic.md

     - Places - displays a list of all place Content items in a folder you choose.
     - RSS - loads and displays news from RSS feeds (channels).
     - Schedule - allows you to select Content items and plan (schedule) the times at which they will be displayed on the page.
-    - Tag - inserts custom HTML into your Landing Page.
+    - Code - inserts custom HTML into your Landing Page.
     - Video - embeds a video Content item into a page, with standard playback controls.
     - Form - places a form (questionnaire, survey, etc.) on the Landing Page.
     - Personalize - serves personalized content in the Landing Page.